usnistgov/policy-machine-core/README.md

 # Policy Machine Core

 The core components of the NIST Policy Machine, a reference implementation of the Next Generation Access Control (NGAC) standard.
-For complete documentation and detailed examples visit the [Wiki](https://github.com/PM-Master/policy-machine-core/wiki).
+For complete documentation and detailed examples visit the Wiki.

-## Importing
+## Installation

 ### Install using Maven
 Policy Machine Core uses [JitPack](https://jitpack.io/) to compile and build the artifact to import with maven.